orensebnem/pdsnd_github/README.md

 Feb 21, 2019

 ### Project Title
-Explore US Bikeshare data for Washington, New York and Chicago
+Explore US Bike share data for Washington, New York and Chicago

 ### Description
-The project runs statistical analytics on U.S. Bikeshare data.
+The project runs statistical analytics on U.S. Bike share data.
 It builds an interactive user interface to calculate statistics.
-The user chooses the data and filter the dataset to analyze.
+The user chooses the data and filter the dataset to analyse.

 The statistics consider statistics on demographics of users and platform usage.